swfiua/blume/doc/guide.rst

 get good estimates of both the mass and the angular velocity of the black hole at the centre of our galaxy.

+There are already a number of excellent projects processing this data.
+Many of these use some sort of Bayesian re-estimation to fit some sort of galactic model to the data set.
+It should be noted that prior assumptions can still impact such models.

+I suspect some of these will be using the assumption that Sagittarius A* is at the centre of our galaxy and is just 26,000 light years away, but I have not followed that up.

+There is a fair amount of work in understanding all the follow on processing that is being done on the dataset.
+The raw observations have a lot of sampling noise, multiple observations of each source.

 For now, I think it is worth waiting for more data releases.

-There are already a number of excellent projects processing this data.
-Many of these use some sort of Bayesian re-estimation to fit models.

-I suspect some of these will be using the assumption that Sagittarius A* is at the centre of our galaxy and is just 26,000 light years away.
+I do not think it will be long before we have a much better picture of the structure of our galaxy and our place in it.

 The de Sitter module is just a stub at this point.
 It has lead to the discovery of the `einsteinpy` project.